smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 |  4 |         | 5        | 4  |         |          |

 ---------------------------------------------------------------------------------

 You can use a `CASE` statement to specify the join condition in the `WHERE` clause.
-This is considered a bad practice, and you should find a better way of writing this query.
+Using a `CASE` expression in the `WHERE` clause to simulate join logic is not recommended.
+It makes queries harder to read, can disable join optimizations, and may produce unexpected results.

 ```sql
  SELECT  a.ID,
         a.Fruit,